Challenge level: 3 out of 5

 You'll probably be pleased to hear that the route isn't very hilly.
 As you can see from this route map (subject to change), it is mostly flat, despite riding up to the lakes with views of the mountains.

 Absolutely not!
 One of the amazing things about the challenge is that people of all ages will come together to do something very special.
-As long as you're 18 years or over by the time we depart for the challenge, you are more than welcome to join the ride!
+Everyone who is at least 18 years old by the challenge date is more than welcome to join the ride.

 No, your main luggage will be transported each day by our support team.
 Each participant however will be organising their own flight to and from Italy, so you'll be responsible for your own luggage on the plane and your journey to the hotel.